-- The University of Florida Student Senate does hereby establish the Paul Clark Memorial Award, which shall be presented to the Outstanding Committee Chairperson of the Student Senate. - The award shall consist of a permanent plaque which shall be displayed in the Student Government office.
+- The University of Florida Student Senate does hereby establish the Paul Clark Memorial Award, which shall be presented to the Outstanding Committee Chairperson of the Student Senate. - The Chair of the Replacement and Agenda Committee and any ad-hoc committee Chairs are ineligible for this award. - The award shall consist of a permanent plaque which shall be displayed in the Student Government office.
 Each year, the recipients' names shall be engraved on the permanent plaque.
 In addition, the recipients shall be presented with a smaller plaque which will be theirs to keep. - There shall be two recipients of this award annually.
 One recipient will be elected by majority vote of the Student Senate in the last meeting before the validation of the Fall Election.
 The second will similarly be elected in the last meeting before the validation of votes of the Spring Election. - The recipient shall be announced each year at the Student Government award ceremony or banquet by the Student Senate officer who presided over their selection. - The annual expenses for engraving and presentation of this award shall be included in the Student Government Administration budget.